 Confirming the Tuition Bill

-You must confirm the tuition bill, even when all courses will be covered in full by the Staff Educational Benefit.
+You must confirm the tuition bill, even when all courses will be covered in full by the SEB.
 If your attendance is not confirmed on the My Tuition Bill page by the due date, your course(s) will be canceled.
-If you're taking additional courses that aren't covered by the SEB you have to pay their tuition bill by the due date or all of your courses will be canceled.
+If you are taking additional courses that are not covered by the SEB, you have to pay the tuition bill by the due date or all of your courses will be cancelled.

 Possible Additional Taxes

 Under current IRS regulations, the SEB is considered taxable income if you apply the benefit to a graduate course.
-You're responsible for paying these taxes.
-Tax amounts differ from student to student due to different situations, including the withholding instructions listed in your "My Paycheck Profile."
-SEB payments for undergraduate courses aren't taxed, but if you apply the SEB to both grad and undergrad courses then all of the benefit is taxable.
+You are responsible for paying these taxes.
+Tax amounts differ from student to student.
+SEB payments for undergraduate courses are not taxed, but if you apply the SEB to both grad and undergrad courses, all are taxable.

 Student records are separate from employee records.
 Ensure that your student records, especially mailing and e-mail addresses, are up-to-date.
 All correspondence related to the student accounting portion of the SEB is sent to your student record address.